TheRealMJP/MSAAFilter/README.md

 # Build Instructions

-Just open the solution file in Visual Studio 2013, and build the project.
+Just open 'MSAAFilter.sln' in Visual Studio 2013, and build the project.
+A solution for Visual Studio 2015 is also available.